2025-26 Mavericks Depth Chart: Get to Know the Mavericks Starting Lineup, Full Mavericks Roster

 CenterDwight Powell

-Point Guard: RJ Nembhard
+Point Guard: Cooper Flagg

-Shooting Guard: Cooper Flagg
+Shooting Guard: Max Christie

-Small Forward: PJ Washington
+Power Forward: PJ Washington

 PJ Washington is back and will continue to play a critical role in the starting lineup.
 With Flagg moving to the point, Washington is inserted into the rotation, bringing his versatile scoring and rebounding ability to the frontcourt.
 His presence allows the Mavericks to maintain spacing and defensive flexibility, providing stability alongside their young guards and helping balance the team’s offensive and defensive schemes.

-Power Forward: Anthony Davis
+Center Anthony Davis (Injured)

 Anthony Davis returned to the Mavericks’ lineup in their recent game against the Lakers, marking his first action after a stint on the sidelines.
 While he’s still working back into full rhythm, Davis brings a veteran presence and interior scoring that the team has sorely missed.
 The focus now will be on staying healthy, as the Mavericks look to rely on his skill and leadership down the stretch of the season.

-Center: Daniel Gafford
+Center Daniel Gafford

 Who is on the Dallas Mavericks’ Bench?

-Because of the injury to Irving, the Mavs may need their bench a lot more this season.
+Because of the injury to Irving, the Mavs may need their bench a lot more frequently this season.
 Currently, D'Angelo Russell and Klay Thompson are the top options off the bench.
 Naji Marshall and PJ Washington will also be around.

 Position2nd3rd4th